-For the example of a diameter nominal (DN) value DN 125 pipeline, the investment cost is 390 Euro/m and has a capacity of transferring a thermal power of 2100 kW, compared to a DN 150 pipeline which costs 500 Euro/m and has a capacity of transferring 4000 kW.
+For the example of a diameter nominal (DN) value DN 125 pipeline, the investment cost is 390 Euro/m and the capacity for transferring thermal power is 2100 kW, compared to a DN 150 pipeline which costs 500 Euro/m and has a capacity of transferring 4000 kW.
 Thermal losses for a DN 125 pipeline are around 30 W/m and are approximately 33 W/m for a DN 150 pipeline.
 This highlights that a bigger pipeline (DN 150) has a higher capacity for transferring heat while, at the same time, thermal losses are almost the same (Röder et al., 2021).

-For agricultural applications, it may be possible to develop new greenhouses near existing reused hydrocarbon wells, which could significantly reduce costs.
-This would increase the agricultural output and lead to higher income and new jobs in rural areas.
+For industrial applications, it may be possible to develop industries near existing reused hydrocarbon wells, which could significantly reduce costs.
+This would increase the commercial output and lead to higher income and new jobs in rural areas.